wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-introspection.md

 The process will only re-introspect if a file is changed.
 {% /callout %}

-## Introspection of protected graphql API
+## Introspection of protected GraphQL APIs

 In order to authorize introspection request you have to add header either via headers configuration or by a similar headers builder in the introspection configuration.

 ### Provide headers with headers configuration

-Using this approach you could use the same static headers for introspection and for the actual requests.
+Using this approach you could use the same static headers for introspection and for requests at runtime.

-Specifying dynamic (client request headers) will have no effect on the introspection.
+Specifying dynamic (client request headers) will have no effect on introspection.
+That's because at introspection time, there's no client request.
+So, only static headers (string or environment variables) will work.

 ```typescript
 // simple graphql api